-Facilitating modeling often depends on timing - deciding how long to allow students to struggle so that they learn to persevere through difficulty, and when to regroup the class to provide new information or guidance.
+Facilitating modeling often depends on timing-deciding how long to allow students to struggle so that they learn to persevere through difficulty and when to regroup the class to provide new information or guidance.
 With a multi-day modeling task, things can be often be somewhat chaotic the first day.
-Then with time, groups usually can settle into a plan and enact it.
+Then, with time, groups usually can settle into a plan and enact it.
 The following questions can help anticipate the directions students might take:

-- What kinds of questions will the students need to ask as they try to define and answer the problem? - What information might they seek and from whence will they seek it? - Which discussions should happen in small groups and which with the whole class? - What decisions will students need to make and what information will they need to make them? - What mathematical approaches might they take? - Will there be pieces of information to introduce later if students need steering in a particular direction? - How can I nudge my students without depriving them of the opportunity to develop concepts and discover relationships among them? - How many days should students work on this problem?
+- What kinds of questions will the students need to ask as they try to define and answer the problem? - What information might they seek and from whence will they seek it? - Which discussions should happen in small groups, and which with the whole class? - What decisions will students need to make and what information will they need to make them? - · What mathematical approaches might they take? - Will there be pieces of information to introduce later if students need steering in a particular direction? - How can I nudge my students without depriving them of the opportunity to develop concepts and discover relationships among them? - · How many days should students work on this problem?
 How long each day?

-ENACTING:

-THE TEACHER ROLE
+ENACTING: THE TEACHER ROLE DURING MODELING-ORGANIZING, MONITORING, AND REGROUPING

-DURING MODELING-

-ORGANIZING,

-MONITORING, AND

-REGROUPING

 The next step is enacting, in which teachers organize the students and launch the modeling problem, monitor students as they work, and periodically regroup them.
 The idea of this framework is to separate the work of the student and teacher.
 Rather than demonstrating modeling to the students, the teacher is more like a coach.
-In organizing, the teacher launches the problem by providing students with the basic rules of the game, such as general problem to be solved, some mathematical strategies and some ideas about how to work as a team.
+In organizing, the teacher launches the problem by providing students with the basic rules of the game, such as a general problem to be solved, some mathematical strategies, and some ideas about how to work as a team.
+The launch is also where the teacher builds on students' interests and experiences and makes connections to what they already know, which is an example of an effective and equitable teaching practice.
 As the students engage in modeling, the teacher monitors the students.
 What approaches are they taking?
 What mathematical opportunities are arising?
 Where are they getting stuck?
-Then periodically the teacher can call a time out to regroup the students and address a misconception, answer clarifying questions or provide a small suggestion.
+Then periodically the teacher can call a timeout to regroup the students and address a misconception, answer clarifying questions or provide a small suggestion.

 The iterative nature of modeling requires students to select which of their ideas to present as the current model, perhaps after they sequence their solutions and before they refine their models.
 In short, students as modelers are responsible for choosing their approaches and connecting their models to the broader context of the original task.
 Students take over the selecting, sequencing, and connecting, especially when engaged in the iterative work of building, assessing, and improving a model and producing a report.
-In summary, for a teacher, supporting modeling often means the role of the teacher is not to demonstrate the techniques but instead to encourage students to choose, develop and apply mathematical approaches.
+In summary, for a teacher, supporting modeling often means the role of the teacher is not to demonstrate the techniques but instead to encourage students to choose, develop, and apply mathematical approaches.

-The role of the teacher is not to demonstrate the techniques but instead to encourage students to choose, develop and apply mathematical approaches.
 Once students develop a set of solutions, teachers can take the opportunity to help students think about how they might approach the problem if they were to engage in a second iteration of modeling to improve their answers.
 Describing the strengths and weaknesses of their model may be a standard requirement of the problem.
 Not every suggestion for improvement may be equally useful.
 For example, students might note that they can improve the precision of their model and can discuss at what point the numerical precision loses meaning in the real-world context.